AnubhavSrivastavaML/Covid19-Mask-Protection/README.md

 ## Usage

-1.Put training images in datase folder with mask and non-mask respectively 2.Run train_mask_detector.py file to refine model or you can train the model from scratch just remove "imagenet" in training images
+1.Put training images in datase folder with mask and non-mask respectively.
+2.Run train_mask_detector.py file to refine model or you can train the model from scratch just remove "imagenet" in training images.